Blue Peter: 2011–2017

 Ahead of their Jubilee celebrations, Blue Peter introduced its first ever Guest Editor to the show on 19 October 2017 which was children's author Dame Jacqueline Wilson.
-Guest Editors have control for the day and plan what they what to show on their edition, as well as taking control behind the scenes.
+Guest Editors have control for the day and plan what they want to show on their edition, as well as taking control behind the scenes.

 2018–2021

 A special programme broadcast on 1 February 2018, marked Blue Peters 5000th edition.
 A brand new Diamond badge was revealed for the first time, designed by Henry Holland.
 This was only to be awarded within the special 60th year of 2018.

 On 12 October 2017, it was revealed that outside of MediaCityUK, a Hollywood style walk of fame would be created with the names of famous people who have received a Gold Blue Peter badge.
 The walkway would lead up to the front of the studios and would help to mark 60 years of Blue Peter.

 There were various celebrations across the UK for "The Big Birthday Year".
 In January, a competition was launched to design Blue Peter's second birthday balloon to be flown.
 In May, the Millennium Time Capsule formally buried under the Millennium Dome, which was dug up accidentally in 2017 by builders went on tour with various past presenters around the country.
 A play, "Once Seen On Blue Peter", ran at the Edinburgh Festival fringe in August, with six former presenters appearing in it.

 On 16 October 2018, a special one-hour live edition of the programme, entitled Blue Peter: Big 60th Birthday, was broadcast on CBBC.
 Guests included The Vamps, Sophie Ellis-Bextor and Ed Sheeran, who was presented with a gold Blue Peter badge.
-Former presenters returned for the show and contributed to the broadcast, including Leila Williams, Anita West, Valerie Singleton, Peter Purves, Lesley Judd, Sarah Greene, Peter Duncan, Janet Ellis, Yvette Fielding, John Leslie, Diane-Louise Jordan, Anthea Turner, Tim Vincent, Stuart Miles, Katy Hill, Romana D'Annunzio, Richard Bacon, Konnie Huq, Simon Thomas, Liz Barker, Zöe Salmon, Andy Akinwolere, Helen Skelton, Joel Defries and Barney Harwood.
-Matt Baker contributed a pre-recorded message and Mark Curry was represented by a lego model as he had to cancel his contribution due to ill health.
+Many former presenters returned for the show and contributed to the broadcast.
+Matt Baker contributed a pre-recorded message and Mark Curry was represented by a Lego model as he had to cancel his contribution due to ill health.
 The programme was repeated on BBC Two on 20 October.

-The celebration was also marked by other BBC programming, including The One Show hosted by Matt Baker and former Blue Peter contributor Gabby Logan, which featured Sarah Greene, Mark Curry, Simon Thomas and Konnie Huq; ITV's Lorraine, where Greene appeared with Leila Williams and Anthea Turner; and BBC Breakfast which featured Lesley Judd.
+The 60th Birthday celebrations were also marked by other BBC programming, including The One Show hosted by Matt Baker and former Blue Peter contributor Gabby Logan, which featured Sarah Greene, Mark Curry, Simon Thomas and Konnie Huq; ITV's Lorraine, where Greene appeared with Leila Williams and Anthea Turner; and BBC Breakfast which featured Lesley Judd.
 A documentary entitled Happy Birthday Blue Peter was broadcast that evening on BBC Radio 2.
 It was hosted by Barney Harwood and featured interviews with past and present presenters, as well as members of the production team.
-As part of the birthday celebrations, a new plant species was named "Blue Peter".
-In February 2019 a gritter was named and decorated "Blue Peter", unveiled by Russell.